170th Street station (IND Concourse Line)

-The 170th Street station is a local station on the IND Concourse Line of the New York City Subway, located at the Grand Concourse between East 170th and 171st Streets in the Highbridge neighborhood of the Bronx.
+The 170th Street station is a local station on the IND Concourse Line of the New York City Subway, located at the Grand Concourse between East 170th and 171st Streets in the Highbridge, Tremont and Claremont neighborhoods of the Bronx.
 It is served by the D train at all times except rush hours in the peak direction and the B train weekdays only.
 The station opened in 1933, along with the rest of the Concourse Line.

 History

 This station was built as part of the IND Concourse Line, which was one of the original lines of the city-owned Independent Subway System (IND).
 The route of the Concourse Line was approved to Bedford Park Boulevard on June 12, 1925, by the New York City Board of Transportation.
 Construction of the line began in July 1928.
 The station opened on July 1, 1933, along with the rest of the Concourse subway.